muchdogesec/vulmatch/README.md

 Vulmatch stores the following data in an ArangoDB to power the API;

 * CVE records stored on Cloudflare
 * CPE records stored on Cloudflare
 * CWE records stored on Cloudflare
+* ATT&CK records stored on Cloudflare

 The download logic can be seen in these scripts: